-Any will should be reviewed by a legal expert in order to be sure that it effectively disposes of property and that it may not be successfully contested by those who disagree with the terms.
-For example, if different parcels of real estate are going to different persons, each piece should be adequately described to ensure proper identification.
-The same holds true for personal property.
 The testator may dispose of his or her property in any way they choose, as long as the disposal is not contrary to law.
 The will usually names some person as an executor.
 It is this person's duty to see that the wishes of the testator are carried out after his death.
 If no executor is named, the court that has jurisdiction over estates may appoint an administrator, whose duties are the same as those of an executor.
 The general rule is that every executor, even a close relative, must give a bond, or surety, for the faithful performance of their duties.
 If the provisions of the will are not faithfully carried out, the bond is forfeited.
 If the will so provides, the bond may be waived.

-Other Types of Wills

-A formal will prepared by an attorney is desirable, but it is not absolutely necessary.
-Some states allow a person to make an oral, or nuncupative, will that is acceptable to the courts.
+Other Types of Wills- A formal will prepared by an attorney is desirable, but it is not absolutely necessary.
+Some states allow a person to make an oral, or noncupative, will that are acceptable to the courts.
 Such wills are acceptable under special circumstances, usually involving the will maker's perception of imminent death.
 Other states accept the holographic will, that written by the testator's own hand.
 Such a will may or may not require witnesses.
 Such special forms should be avoided because of the inherent confusion and ability to be challenged.
 A will should be in writing, signed by the testator and witnesses.
 Any person can dictate their own will in plain language and have it meet all legal requirements if the provisions are plain enough that they cannot be misunderstood.
 Videotape or film wills are not allowed under the laws of any state.
 However, a visual record of a person reciting a will or whom they give property to can be documentation that the testator was "of sound mind and body" when the will was executed.